LuQQiu/MyShareDocuments/PrestoS3.md

 ```
 bin/img-creator packer build --launchTestInstance
 ```
+It will first build a `packer-build` instance to build the AMI, and then use the new AMI to launch a actual test instance.

-After it finished, log in to the new instance
+After it finished, log in to the new test instance

 # Support Presto on S3 workflow
 By default, the instance support presto on Alluxio workflow.